Wall St. touches fresh highs on China data, trade deal boost

-(Reuters) - Wall Street hit record highs for the third straight session on Monday, as upbeat domestic data from China and cooling trade tensions between Washington and Beijing improved investor outlook on global economic growth.
+(Reuters) - Wall Street hit record highs for the third straight session on Monday, as upbeat domestic data from China lifted investor confidence and cooling trade tensions between Washington and Beijing removed one of the hurdles for global economic growth.

+Data from early Monday showed China’s industrial output and retail sales growth accelerated in November, suggesting resilience in the Chinese economy to a trade war that has been a concern for global investors for over 1-1/2 years.

+The numbers from Beijing added to optimism around Friday’s announcement of an interim trade deal between the world’s two biggest economies, which U.S. Trade Representative Robert Lighthizer later described as “totally done”.

-Apple Inc (AAPL.O) rose about 2%, providing the biggest boost to the S&P 500 .SPX and Nasdaq .IXIC, as tariffs scheduled to go into effect on Dec.
-15 on a variety of consumer products including iPhones were suspended.
+The deal suspended tariffs scheduled to go into effect on Dec.
+15 on a variety of consumer products including iPhones.
+Apple Inc (AAPL.O), rose 1.8%, providing the biggest boost to the S&P 500 .SPX and Nasdaq .IXIC.

 Chipmakers, among the most trade sensitive stocks, were also higher with the Philadelphia chip index .SOX up 1.7%.
 The technology sector .SPLRCT led gains among the 11 major S&P sectors.